dat-ecosystem-archive/docs/docs/usingdat-cli.md

 ![clone](https://raw.githubusercontent.com/datproject/docs/master/assets/cli-clone.gif)

 This will download our demo files to the `~/Downloads/dat-demo` folder.
 These files are being shared by a server over Dat (to ensure high availability).
 When you download data, you may connect to any number of users who are running dat, too.
 The more users that are running dat the faster it downloads.

-You can also also view the files online: [https://datbase.org/dat://778f8d955175c92e4ced5e4f5563f69bfec0c86cc6f670352c457943666fe639](https://datbase.org/dat://778f8d955175c92e4ced5e4f5563f69bfec0c86cc6f670352c457943666fe639).
-Datproject.org previews a dat in the browser -- as long as someone is hosting it.
-The website temporarily caches data for any visited links (i.e., do not view your dat on datproject.org if you do not want us caching your data).

 ## Creating a Dat